-We face an inherent risk of product liability as a result of the marketing and sale of our SOPHiA platform and related solutions, products and services.
+We face an inherent risk of product liability as a result of the marketing and sale of our SOPHiA platform and related solutions, products and services and the testing of our SOPHiA platform in clinical studies.
 For example, we may be sued if our NGS test kits cause or are perceived to cause injury, provide inaccurate or incomplete information or are found to be otherwise unsuitable during manufacturing, marketing or sale.
 Any such product liability claim may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability or a breach of warranties.
 In addition, we may be subject to claims against us even if the apparent injury is due to the actions of others or the preexisting health of the patient.
-If medical personnel, care collaborators or patients who operate our research and diagnostic products are not properly trained, are negligent or use our research and diagnostic products incorrectly, the capabilities of such products may be diminished or the patient may suffer injury.
+If medical personnel, care collaborators or patients who operate our research and diagnostic products may be diminished or the patient may suffer injury.
+If we sponsor interventional clinical studies of our SOPHiA platform in the future, our risk of being subject to product liability lawsuits may be heightened.